123BMSuser/123Display/README.md

 - some resistors
 - 5V and 3.3V switching regulator R-78B5.0-1.5 and R-78B3.3-1.5

+Implementation for my electric car configuration:
+Three LiIon pouch cells parallel connected are one block.
+35 blocks are serially connected.
+20 blocks are stored in the back battery box.
+15 blocks are in the front box.

-Screen are choosen by touching the screen in the left or right quarter.
+Screens are choosen by touching the screen in the left or right quarter.
 Thouching the middle area leads to main screen.

 **Main Screen:**